kwonus/Quelle-Obsolete/Clarity-Syntax.md

 Similar to CONTROL scoping, when multiple STATUS directives compose a single statement, then the lowest Scope of any segment ALWAYS applies to all segments of the statement.

-Likewise, when multiple REMOVAL directives compose a single statement, then the lowest Scope of any segment ALWAYS applies to all segments of the statement.

 **Definitions:**

 While some of these concepts have already been introduced, the following section can be used as a glossary for the terminology used in the Clarity HMI specification.

 **Directives** are composed by verbs and are used to construct statements for the Clarity Command Interpreter.
 Each directive has specialized syntax tailored to the imperative verb used in the statement.
 The directive limits the type of segments that may follow.
 Most directives permit only a single segment type.
 DISPLAY and SEARCH directives also allow SCOPE segments.
 There are five types of directives.
 These correspond exactly to five verb classes.
 While there are nine verbs, there are only five verb-classes.
 The verb-classes correspond exactly to one of the five directive types.